GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 ## What's missing?

-Despite the centralized nature of the "navigate" event handler, the current Navigation API specification doesn't trigger "navigate" on a page's first load.
+Despite the centralized nature of the "navigate" event handler, the current App History API specification doesn't trigger "navigate" on a page's first load.
 And for sites which use [Server Side Rendering][ssr-definition] (SSR) for all states, this might be fine—your server could return the correct initial state, which is the fastest way to get content to your users.
 But sites that leverage client-side code to create their pages may need to create an additional function to initialize their page.
 This is up for discussion [in the app-history repo][initial-event-discuss].

-Another intentional design choice of the Navigation API is that it operates only within a single frame—that is, the top-level page, or a single specific `<iframe>`.
+Another intentional design choice of the App History API is that it operates only within a single frame—that is, the top-level page, or a single specific `<iframe>`.
 This has a number of interesting implications that are [further documented in the spec][backforward-note], but in practice, will reduce developer confusion.
-The previous History API has a number of confusing edge cases, like support for frames, and the reimagined Navigation API handles these edge cases from the get-go.
+The previous History API has a number of confusing edge cases, like support for frames, and the reimagined App History API handles these edge cases from the get-go.

 {% Aside %}